lyon-fnal/devenv/README.md

  ```bash
 docker-compose exec <NAME> /bin/bash
 ```
 where `<NAME>` is the name of the service you chose when you made the `docker-compose.yml` file.
 You will then have a fresh shell at the root prompt.
-CVMFS will be mounted.
+CVMFS will be mounted already.

 You may exit this shell back to your Mac.
 The service will continue to run.
 You may `docker-compose exec` in again.